SummaryRead the full fact sheet

 Possible health effects of IVF and ICSI

 In the hands of experts, IVF and ICSI are safe procedures and medical complications are rare.
-But, as with all medical procedures, there are some possible health effects to consider for women and men undergoing treatment and for children born as a result of treatment.
+But, as with all medical procedures, there are some possible to consider for women and men undergoing treatment and for children born as a result of treatment.

 Risks associated with IVF and ICSI